CERES-RUB/wissenschaftliches-arbeiten/04_Literatur.md

 1. Was ist das Thema des Textes?

-2. Welcher Fragestellung geht der Autor nach?
+2. Welcher Fragestellung geht der:die Autor:in nach?

-3. Was ist die These des Autors in Bezug auf die Fragestellung?
+3. Was ist die These in Bezug auf die Fragestellung?

-4. Was ist die Argumentationsstruktur des Autors?
+4. Was ist die Argumentationsstruktur?

 <div class="Hinweis">